Agana Sailing Itinerary

 Facilities

-Dockage- electricity, water, toilets and showers; Mooring buoys, provisioning, restaurants, bars, ATM
+Dockage facilities include electricity, water, toilets and showers.
+Other facilities include mooring buoys, provisioning, restaurants, bars, and an ATM.

 Vinogradišće bay, St. Clement